Raphaelguedes1/Raphaelguedes1/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/raphael-guedes-6a1365193/).

-*Tagline: Dedicated SAP Consultant passionate about innovative solutions for the Utilities sector.*
+*Dedicated SAP Consultant passionate about innovative solutions for the Utilities sector.*